Car Accident Attorney

 Car accidents are hardly ever the same.
 There are many types that can be categorized into the following:

-- Rear-end crash.
 This is the most common type of car accident.
-A rear-end crash occurs when a vehicle crashes into the vehicle in front of it.
+A rear-end car accident occurs when a vehicle crashes into the vehicle in front of it.
 This is often caused by tailgating, speeding, and distracted driving.
-These crashes often cause injuries to the neck, such as whiplash.
+These auto accidents often cause injuries to the neck, such as whiplash.

-- Sideswipe crash.
-This crash happens when two vehicles going in the same direction but parallel to each other collide.
+This car crash happens when two vehicles going in the same direction but parallel to each other collide.
 A sideswipe crash may occur when a driver tries to change lanes but fails to look to see if there are any vehicles next to them.
 A distracted driver may also drift into an adjacent lane and cause a crash.

-- Rollover crash.
-This crash occurs when a vehicle flips over onto its roof or side.
+This kind of car accident occurs when a vehicle flips over onto its roof or side.
 Rollovers are often caused by hitting curbs at high speeds or taking a sharp turn while speeding.
 SUVs have a high center of gravity and therefore face the highest risk.